US Window Tinting Laws

 While window tints have served their purpose well, there is one possible drawback that causes concern not only for car owners themselves but also for the authorities, and that is the poor visibility for drivers.
 That is why authorities have mandated laws on how much tinting is allowed for your windows.

-Window tinting laws in the US
+Window Tinting Laws in the US

 VLT is the percentage unit that describes how much light the lens will allow through your eyes.
-If the VLT is on the higher percentage, that means more light will pass through.
+If the VLT is on a higher percentage, that means more light will pass through.
 On the other hand, a lower VLT percentage means less light can go through.

 To know more about the laws for each state, you may check this chart from www.windowtintlaws.us.